smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

 }
 ```
 ## Benefits
-* The projected video view is separate from the view on the device's LCD.
+* The projected video view is separate from the view on the device's LCD allowing for optional use of device while projecting.
-* Separate views for device and head unit allow for used of device while attached and projecting.
-(Apps which do not use the lock screen)
 * Video projection is achieved using documented Apple procedures for external display support.
-* The app developer doesn't need to write any code to handle touch events.
-From the app's perpective, view actions are triggered identically as if UIKit had fired them.
+* The app developer doesn't need to write any code to handle touch events when using supported UIKit responders.
+From the app's perpective, actions are triggered identically to UIKit.
 * The app developer has the option to handle touch events in the app should they wish to do so.
-(Custom views)
+(Custom views, OpenGL)
 * Touch event behavior of the iOS proxy remains consistent across all apps using the same version of the SDL framework.
-* Features and fixes propogate to all apps.
+* VPM features and fixes propogate to all apps.

 ## Potential downsides
 * SDLCarWindow uses swizzling.
-However all methods are public and have not changed since iOS 3.2 (most since iOS 2.0).
+All swizzled methods are public and have not changed since iOS 2.0-3.2.
-* Unforeseen challenges may arise when implementing action triggers for other UIKit types.
-This can be mitigated by building upon existing and tested Xevo implementations [1].
+* Unforeseen challenges may arise when adding support for new UIKit types.

 ## Impact on existing code
-* Apps adopting SDLTouchManagerDelegate will need to return a BOOL instead of void for delegate methods.
+* Apps adopting SDLTouchManagerDelegate will need to return BOOL instead of void for delegate methods.
 * SDLTouchManager moves from SDLStreamingMediaLifecycleManager to SDLCarWindow
 * SDLCarWindow deprecates SDLHapticManager.
 Functionality previously found in SDLHapticManager has been moved into SDLCarWindow.

 ## Alternatives considered
-* Force the each application to handle touch events using a delegate.
-The developer then has to handle the translation of a view and a point into some sort of desired action.
-Touch management will be different for each app which will lead to inconsistency amongst SDL apps, which in-turn will lead to user dismay.
+* Force the each application to handle touch events via SDLTouchManagerDelegate.
+The developer has to handle the translation of a view and location into the desired action.
+Touch management will be inconsist amongst SDL apps, which could lead to user dismay.

-## References
+## Notes
+[1] OpenGL based views require SDLTouchManagerDelegate adoption to handle touch events
+[2] Device managed focus navigation is preferred, but has not been PoC'd
-[1] Xevo production code
+[3] Xevo production code